DjangoForAll/Django-Course/Level_6/4_Create_Views_and_Forms/Script/Readme.md

 Any logic you had in the create view is now shared in the update view as well.

-The beauty of generics comes during changes in models and strucutures, if you decide to add a new field to the model, you just need to specify if the field needs to be updated or not and django takes care of the rest!
+The beauty of generics comes during changes in models and structures, if you decide to add a new field to the model, you just need to specify if the field needs to be updated or not and django takes care of the rest!